 Financial Resilience is your ability to adapt and survive financial hard times.
-We ALL face difficult times at some point in our lives.
-It’s a good idea to build resilience before you need it.
+We ALL face money troubles at some point in our lives.
+It helps to build resilience before you need it.

 No one wants to live through difficult times.
-We all long for security; to live comfortable in the knowledge that tomorrow’s going be ok.
+We all long for security; to live comfortably in the knowledge that tomorrow’s going be ok.

 And if we’re honest with ourselves, we don’t hope that we can weather future storms: we pray for forever calm and smooth sailing.

 Unfortunately, life is rarely smooth sailing.
-At some point, we ALL face hardships and difficult times.
+At some point, we ALL face some kind of hardships or money troubles.
 And it’s in our best interest to prepare now for the storms that life throws at us.

 Resilience is the ability to withstand challenging life experiences and the capacity to adapt successfully in the face of adversity.